 Wishing you a successful year ahead.

-The work delivered by NAACAM is done under the guidance of a band of dedicated office bearers, industry leaders in their own right, and the significant time and eff ort they devote to NAACAM and its members is a tribute to their commitment to the success of the sector.
-These eff orts are much appreciated.
-At an office level Bev Watts, Lynn Galbraith, Nomsa Malinga, Menzi Nkonyane, Carlo Baldocchi (SATMC Tyre Sector Manager) and I are ably supported by contracted experts in specialised fields such as skills, PR, trade and industrial relations.
+The work delivered by NAACAM is done under the guidance of a band of dedicated office bearers, industry leaders in their own right, and the significant time and effort they devote to NAACAM and its members is a tribute to their commitment to the success of the sector.
+In supporting this, the NAACAM team was bolstered in 2019 with the appointments of Shivani Singh and Apoti Potye.
+Together with Bev Watts, Lynn Galbraith, Nomsa Malinga, Carlo Baldocchi (SATMC Tyre Sector Manager) and myself, NAACAM continues to function efficiently.
+We are, in turn, ably supported by contracted experts in specialised fields such as skills, PR, trade and industrial relations.
 Such expertise is retained to assist members with the necessary guidance in these specialised fields.
-Please be in contact with any queries where we may assist.
+Please be in contact for any queries we may assist with.

-I wish your business and staff all the best in 2019, and commit NAACAM to a path of long-term development in representing your interests, as arguably the most value adding grouping of companies in SA’s automotive manufacturing sector.
+I wish your business and staff all the best in 2020 and continue to commit NAACAM to a path of long-term development in representing your interests, as arguably the most value-adding grouping of companies in SA’s automotive manufacturing sector.